MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/properties/devenv-page-property-overview.md

 # Page, Page Fields, and Page Extension Properties

-This topic lists properties that apply to the [Page Object](../devenv-page-object.md), page fields, and [Page Extension Object](../devenv-page-ext-object.md).
+This topic lists properties that apply to the [page object](../devenv-page-object.md), page fields, and [page extension object](../devenv-page-ext-object.md).

 ## Page object properties